Green Valley Ranch Resort

 Everything is served ala carte but there is a long list of side dishes available including several different potato varieties (mashed, baked, hashed, au gratin, etc.) and other vegetables for all tastes.

 A dessert menu looked tempting but I had to make a choice between chocolate and a visit to the hospital (that had absolutely nothing to do with the food at Hank’s) and for once in my life rationality won out.
 But it was a really hard decision and I fully intend to go back to finish my meal the way God intended it.

 Service was awe-inspiring.
 Seriously.
 When the main courses are presented an entire group of people comes at you with plates and dishes like Visigoths invading some unfortunate village.
 Only instead of pillaging, they brought food and it arrives like a tidal wave in one fell swoop.
 It’s kind of intimidating and cool at the same time.

 Prices are on the high side, no doubt.
-Appetizers are $13-18, salads around $12, seafood entrees start around $35, other entrees including the steaks start around $32 and average around $50, and sides are all $10.
-This means a full meal with wine, tax, and tip is going to very easily exceed $125 for two people.
-While it’s a few bucks more expensive than sister Austins it’s about on par with a steakhouse on The Strip and there aren’t any there that I can think of that I enjoyed as much as Hank’s.
+Appetizers are $11-29, salads around $14, seafood entrees start around $39, other entrees including the steaks start around $48 and average around $60, and sides are all around $12.
+This means a full meal with wine, tax, and tip is going to very easily exceed $150 for two people.
+That still cheaper than many steakhouses on The Strip and there aren’t any there that I can think of that I enjoyed as much as Hank’s.